NYTLAIT/belleren-anime-watch-tracker/README.md

 The Anime Watch Planner & Episode Tracker is a simple yet practical tool designed for organizing your anime-watching experience.
-Built around dynamic data arrays, it allows users to:
+Built using [some api], it allows users to:

 ## Plan Your Watch Schedule